- BSX Insight

 Most common causes of hip pain after running.
 Some conditions are more severe than others.

-Tendonitis can lead to hip pain when you run.
+Tendonitis can lead to pain when you run.
 Tendinitis is caused by inflammation of your tendons, which are the structures that connect your bones and muscles.
-This happens most often if you run longer than usual or don’t take enough rest days for your muscles to heal fully between workouts.
+This often happens if you run longer than usual or don’t take enough rest days for your muscles to heal fully between workouts.

 Tendinitis can cause damage to tendons in the hip.

-Hip flexors are the muscles that move your leg forward, and they are used heavily while running.
+Hip flexors are the muscles that move your leg forward and are used heavily while running.
 These muscles are required to work harder when you run uphill or sprint.
 Hip flexor tendonitis is a condition that causes pain in the hips.